noyonfroehampton/org.roehampton.OS.FuadHasanNoyon/week1.md

 Below is the system architecture diagram showing the two-system setup, network connection, and planned IP addresses.

 ![System Architecture Diagram](architecture.png)
-*(Note: You must upload your diagram image file as `architecture.png` to your GitHub repository for this to appear.)*

 ## 2. Distribution Selection Justification